 And in a flash I knew I needed her; her perspective, her courage, her persistent hope, her resilience.
-She offered me a hug- me a casual acquaintance, a crazy crying woman in our church parking lot- and I clung like it was the only thing keeping me from drowning.
+She offered me a hug- me a casual acquaintance, a crazy crying woman in our church parking lot- and I clung.

-It was the moment that I realized I can’t change my situation, I can only change me.
+It was the moment that I realized I can’t change my situation, I can only change how I respond to it.

 I had tools, a year’s worth of excellent therapists and skills groups and family groups hadn’t been wasted.
 I had the tools, but I needed support.
 And I don’t mean BILY or Nar-anon or Al-anon or any other of those type of support groups.

-And let me be perfectly clear right here: many people get great relief and help from those groups, could never survive the recovery process without them, and I encourage anyone who is struggling to try one or all with an open mind and open heart.
+And let me be perfectly clear: many people get great relief and help from those groups, could never survive the recovery process without them, and I encourage anyone who is struggling to try one or all with an open mind and open heart.

 Unfortunately I am not one of those people.